Vyral/base-template/_posts/2018-12-13-a-3-step-guide-to-preparing-your-listing-for-photographs.md

 {% include youtube.html %}

-If you are about to have a photographer capture pictures and videos of your listing, there are three areas of your property you’ll need to spruce up beforehand.
+<p style="text-align: center;"><em>If you are about to have a photographer capture pictures and videos of your listing, there are three areas of your property you’ll need to spruce up beforehand.</em></p>

 According to a study by the National Association of Realtors, 94% of buyers begin their home search online.
 This means that the photos and videos that represent a listing online are absolutely critical.
 They can make or break any listing.